San Buenaventura Conservancy

 363-367 EAST MAIN STEEET – HAMILTON HOTEL

-Part of a commercial block built in 1924.
-This building had a beautiful brick façade with the hotel name etched on the 2nd floor exterior elevation.
-It was once covered with stucco to mimic a western theme but the owner decided to adaptively reuse it and returned the original facade and it now appears as it did in the 1920s.
+Part of a commercial block built in 1924, this building had a beautiful brick façade with the hotel name etched on the 2nd floor exterior elevation.
+It was once covered with stucco to mimic a western theme but the owner decided to adaptively reuse it and returned the original facade and now appears as it did in the 1920s.
 It is a live work example of construction common in Downtown Ventura with businesses on the first floor and living quarters on the floors above.
-The bottom floor businesses are The Refill Shoppe and West Coast Liquors.
+The bottom floor businesses currently are The Refill Shoppe and West Coast Liquors.
 The top floor is residential and/or business possibilities.

 It is Ventura City Landmark No. 111.